 29. 67% of Remote Workers Want More Training

 Remote workers do not think they are getting enough training.
-67% of remote workers told Talent LMS they would like to get more training.
+67% of remote workers told Talent LMS they would like more training.

 30. 70% of Remote Workers Get Training